noefp/easy_gdb/README.md

 sudo apt-get install php-pgsql
 ```

-### Install easyGDB
+### Install EasyGDB

-Ideally in a server or Linux system you should clone easy GDB at /var/www/html
+Ideally in a server or Linux system you should clone EasyGDB at /var/www/html

 Alternatively, if you do not have permissions or prefer otherwise, you could create a folder to contain your genomic database, using the location and name you like.
 For example you could use `example_db`, and you could create the folder with next command: